Amniocentesis: What to Expect Before, During, and After

 The Procedure Steps

 First, you’ll lie on an examination table, and your abdomen will be cleaned with an antiseptic solution.
-Your doctor will then use ultrasound to locate the amniotic sac and ascertain the fetus is in a safe position.
+Your doctor will then use ultrasound to locate the amniotic sac and confirm the fetus is in a safe position.

 Next, they’ll insert a thin, sterile needle through your abdominal wall and into the amniotic sac, carefully withdrawing a small amount of amniotic fluid for testing.
 Throughout the process, you may feel slight pressure but shouldn’t experience significant pain.

-After the fluid is collected, the needle is removed, and a bandage is applied to the insertion site.
+After the fluid is collected, the needle is removed and a bandage is applied to the insertion site.
 You’ll then be monitored briefly before leaving.

 Post-Procedure Care